Ajin998/heroku-blog/README.md

 2. Now here Blogs is our endpoint to serve all our blog posts.
 3. To fetch blog by id simply head to localhost:3000/Blog/ and at the end append the id of the blog.
 4. For performing query simply head to localhost:3000/Blog/query/?...
+5. For creating a new blog head to localhost:3000/Blog with POST request

 ## Live Example:-